kamranayub/kamranayub.github.io/input/posts/2020-10-07-hacktoberfest-can-i-ask-a-question.md.md

 I can't speak for all maintainers but I think it's safe to say that generally maintainers welcome quality contributions (of any kind!).

 When you don't ask questions you may end up going down a road that could lead to maintainbility or design issues you haven't foreseen.
 This makes total sense because using our cave example, the maintainers have already explored the whole cave.
 They've probably even mentally walled off areas with DO NOT ENTER police tape (because there be dragons there).
 Whereas you, the eager new cave spelunker, will happily wander past the invisible tape and step into an eternal abyss that is hard to recover from.
+Of course we don't want that!

+When you ask questions while you are working on a larger contribution, it's like asking for the maintainer to fill in parts of the map of the cave, refill your flashlight batteries, and tell you, "This is the safe path through.
+Avoid this one, though!"

+That beats trying to find your way around when your flashlight is dead!

 ## Always Be Asking